jansenra/angoose/README.md

 and return values accordingly.

 Angoose relies on the function name to indicate which type of method it is.
 In general the function name is not required when you define the methods on Mongoose schema or on a Service class because the method would be assigned to a property of the container object.
-Example for a Mongoose model shcema:
+Example for a Mongoose model schema:

      new Schema({
         methods: {
-            updateStatus: function(){ // notice function is annonymous
+            updateStatus: function(){ // notice function is anonymous
                 // body
             }
         }